nasa/MFISPy/mfis/README.md

 	* Loads the attributes and objects of a previously saved BiasingDist class into the current class
 	* filename: file pathname where the BiasingDist object is locate
 # multiIS class:
-> Uses an inputs distribution, biasing distribution, and high-fidelity inputs and outputs to estimate the probability of failure based on a limit state function
+> Uses an input distribution, biasing distribution, and high-fidelity inputs and outputs to estimate the probability of failure based on a limit state function
 ## Parameters:
 * **limit_state**: *optional* attribute that is either a scalar or function (applied to the outputs)
 * **input_distribution**: *optional* attribute that contains the distribution of the inputs; has InputDistribution as it's abstract base class